Tips on navigating breast cancer treatment during COVID

-Your safety and continued access to high-quality care are the top priorities for everyone at GenesisCare.
-The teams have taken every precaution to ensure patients seeking treatment and staff are safe, including increased frequency of cleaning rounds, strict hygiene protocols, limiting visitor numbers, screening of patients, staff and visitors on arrival, appropriate use of personal protective equipment and telehealth where appropriate.
+Your safety and continued access to treatment are the top priorities for everyone at GenesisCare.
+Our teams take every possible precaution to try and ensure patients seeking treatment and staff are safe from other risks such as infectious diseases.
+Our risk control measures include increased frequency of cleaning rounds, strict hygiene protocols, limiting visitor numbers, screening of patients, staff and visitors on arrival, appropriate use of personal protective equipment and telehealth where appropriate.

 Do you require surgery, chemotherapy, radiation therapy, or other breast cancer treatment?

-It’s important you continue your breast cancer treatment and also keep up to date with your medical appointments (telehealth or face-to-face).
-You can access the latest technology and modern treatment techniques through a consistent and experienced doctor and treatment team at GenesisCare.
-If you need advice, or if you have any concerns about your breast cancer treatment, talk to your doctor or member of your treatment team.
+It’s important you continue your breast cancer treatment and keep up to date with your medical appointments (telehealth or face-to-face).
+If you need advice, or if you have any concerns about your treatment, speak with your doctor or a member of your treatment care team.

-Does breast cancer treatment increase my risk of COVID-19 infection?
+Does breast cancer treatment increase my risk of catching upper respiratory tract infections (URTI’s)?

-Your GenesisCare treatment team will tailor your breast cancer treatment according to your needs, and will support you along the way.
-Personalised advice may be offered to you to help reduce your infection risk following treatment, such as good skin care routines after radiation therapy, staying at home, limiting contact with others, telehealth consultations and how to manage wounds post-surgery.
+Your GenesisCare treatment team will tailor your breast cancer treatment according to your needs and will support you along the way.
+Personalised advice may be offered to you to help reduce your infection risk following treatment, such how to maintain appropriate hygiene, limiting contact with others, telehealth consultations and how to manage wounds post-surgery.

-Top 10 tips to help protect yourself from infection during breast cancer treatment
+Some tips to help protect yourself from URTI infections during breast cancer treatment include;5-7

 - Stay home as much as possible, working from home if you can

-- Wash hands regularly with soap and water for at least 20 seconds (or use hand sanitiser if soap is not immediately available).
+- Wash hands regularly with soap and water for at least 20 seconds (or use hand sanitiser if soap is not immediately available).11

 - Clean and disinfect surfaces regularly